 Don’t stifle research and innovation

-Whether it’s 5G, the coronavirus vaccine or genetic engineering, there is a lot of resistance to new technologies at the moment.
+Whether it’s 5G, the coronavirus vaccine or genetic engineering, there is a lot of resistance to new technologies.
 Are we living in a technophobic era?
 This question was discussed by publisher Markus Somm and Green Party National Councilor Regula Rytz in the June 13 issue of “SonntagsZeitung” as well as on the “SonntagsZeitung Standpunkte” program.

 Thursday, July 8, 2021